Kings Beer & Wine Website Redesign

 Wireframes

-These wireframes focused on simplifying the user experience by incorporating clearer navigation and a more intuitive layout.
+Building on user research and early ideas, I translated sketches into mid-fidelity wireframes that focused on simplifying the experience with clearer navigation and a more intuitive layout.

 Refining the Design

-After validating key usability improvements through testing, I moved into high-fidelity frames to bring the refined experience to life.
-This stage focused not only on preserving the functionality established in earlier iterations but also on enhancing the visual appeal through thoughtful design choices.
-I applied consistent branding, typography, and color schemes to create a cohesive interface.
+With usability improvements validated, I advanced to high-fidelity frames to bring the experience to life.
+This phase preserved core functionality while enhancing visual appeal through consistent branding, typography, and color for a cohesive interface.

 Design decisions—from spacing and hierarchy to visual cues and interaction states—was intentional, working together to create a cohesive, user-friendly interface that supports a seamless shopping experience from start to finish.